ClickHouse/clickpy/README.md

 - High query concurrency
 - A great user experience

-Anyone who is building a such an application has similar challenges.
+Anyone who is building such an application has similar challenges.

 - Which database to use?
 ClickHouse obviously :)
 - How to use ClickHouse to get the best performance?
 ClickPy is your example.

 ## PyPI data

-Python is ubiquitous and the programming language we often getting started with or turn to for quick tasks.
+Python is ubiquitous and the programming language we often get started with or turn to for quick tasks.

 The Python Package Index, abbreviated as PyPI and also known as the Cheese Shop, is the official third-party software repository for Python.
-Python developers, use this for hosting and installing packages.
+Python developers use this for hosting and installing packages.
 By default, pip uses PyPI to look for packages.

-Every time a package is downloaded, a log line is generated containing in a CDN logs.
+Every time a package is downloaded, a log entry is generated in a CDN log.
 This contains the details you would expect:

 - the package name
 - the version
-- ip address of download (obfuscated and resolved to country)
+- IP address of download (obfuscated and resolved to country)
-- python verison used
+- Python version used
 - installer mechanism
 - system used
 - and more..

-PyPI does not display download statistics for a number of reasons described [here](https://packaging.python.org/en/latest/guides/analyzing-pypi-package-downloads/#id8) - not least its inefficient and hard to work with a CDN.
+PyPI does not display download statistics for a number of reasons described [here](https://packaging.python.org/en/latest/guides/analyzing-pypi-package-downloads/#id8) - not least, it's inefficient and hard to work with a CDN.

-Instead, an [implementation of linehard](https://github.com/pypi/linehaul-cloud-function) feeds this data to BigQuery where its [queryable as a public dataset](https://packaging.python.org/en/latest/guides/analyzing-pypi-package-downloads/#public-dataset).
+Instead, an [implementation of linehard](https://github.com/pypi/linehaul-cloud-function) feeds this data to BigQuery, where it's [queryable as a public dataset](https://packaging.python.org/en/latest/guides/analyzing-pypi-package-downloads/#public-dataset).

 BigQuery is great as a data warehouse.
-But its neither fast enough or able to handle the concurrency required to power a user facing analytics.
+But it's neither fast enough nor able to handle the concurrency required to power user-facing analytics.

 The solution?
-ClickHouse - the fastest and most resource efficient open-source database for real-time apps and analytics.
+ClickHouse - the fastest and most resource-efficient open-source database for real-time apps and analytics.

 This requires us to export the BigQuery data to a GCS bucket and import it into ClickHouse.